Dowth:

 Slieve na Calliagh, in the graveyard of Bobsville (N

-616 744) is a large upright stone bearing many cupmarks, and
+616 744) is a large upright stone bearing many cupmarks and

-are all set into a rather large mound, 3-4 metres high and about
+all set into a rather large mound, 3-4 metres high and about

 40 metres in diameter: possibly a passage-tomb that the cupmarked